luxfhe/docs/fhenix/docs/devdocs/Writing Smart Contracts/Security-Zones.md

 ## What are Security Zones

-Fhenix developed Security Zones to address this problem.
-With Fhenix, multiple encryption key sets (i.e., Security Zones) can coexist on a single network.
+luxfhe developed Security Zones to address this problem.
+With luxfhe, multiple encryption key sets (i.e., Security Zones) can coexist on a single network.
 Previously, we were limited to optimizing a single cryptographic key set to meet average security and performance needs.
-Now, with multiple Security Zones, Fhenix can tailor encryption configurations to specific use cases, eliminating the need to compromise on security, performance, or trust.
+Now, with multiple Security Zones, luxfhe can tailor encryption configurations to specific use cases, eliminating the need to compromise on security, performance, or trust.

 For example, highly sensitive information can be protected with maximum security guarantees by using a Threshold Network for encryption.
 For less sensitive data, a local key set controlled by the sequencer may suffice, offering better performance with slightly lower but acceptable trust assumptions.
 Similarly, some applications may prefer an encryption scheme that specializes in small ciphertext sizes but slower computation, while apps may need to optimize for transaction price above everything else.
-Security zones will allow having different schemes with different configurations, all under one roof (or rather, one network - Fhenix).
+Security zones will allow having different schemes with different configurations, all under one roof (or rather, one network - luxfhe).

 :::warning[Important Dev Hint]
 An important nuance of Security Zones is that two ciphertexts that are encrypted using two different security zones are not compatible, since every Zone represents a different set of **FHE keys**.
 For example, we cannot compute enc(a) + enc(b), where a and b were encrypted using different Zones.